Ohio Development Services Agency

 On behalf of the City of Marietta and the Washington County Commissioners, the Community Housing Improvement Program provides a comprehensive program of housing services to low and moderate income families living in Washington County.

-These services include such things as down payment assistance, emergency home repair, and rehabilitation of owner occupied housing.
+These services include such things as home repair and rehabilitation of owner occupied housing.
 For information on this program and to apply call (740) 373-7671.

 Rental Property Development